PostHog/posthog.com/contents/tutorials/nextjs-ab-tests.md

 With our Next.js app, PostHog, and our experiment goal set up, we can go into PostHog, and create a new experiment.

-> Experiments are a paid feature, but if you are under 1M events and 15k session recordings per month, they are free.
+> Experimentation is a paid feature in PostHog, but is free to use up to 1M events and 15k session recordings per month.

 In your PostHog instance, go to the experiments tab, click create a new experiment, and enter a name and key.
 We keep the defaults for variants and not use any filters (which means 100% of users see the experiment).
 Use the action we created earlier as our experiment goal.